-There are five Digital Media Suites that are suite up for industry-standard Video Editing, Color Grading, Motion Graphics, Animation, Sound Design and Music Production.
-Every suite has a Mac Pro with dual Apple Thunderbolt monitors and 12TB external storage.
-2 RODE and 3 Sennheiser Condenser Microphones, 4 Midi Keyboards, one ROLI Seaboard, Apogee Duet Audio interfaces and Ableton Push midi controllers in each suite for Music Production and Audio Post Production.
-One Wacom Cintiq 27HD Pen Display.
-3 pairs of Yamaha HS7 and 2 pairs of M-Audio BX6 Studio Monitor Speakers.
-Software includes latest versions of Adobe CC 2021, Apple App Bundle, Ableton Live Suite, Max, DaVinci Resolve, Fusion, Hype, Arduino, XCode and Cinema 4D.
+There are five Digital Media Suites designed for industry-standard Video Editing, Color Grading, Motion Graphics, Animation, Sound Design and Music Production.
+Each suite includes a Mac Studio with Apple M2 Ultra Processor, Dell 4K monitors and 12TB external storage.
+For audio and music production, 2 RODE and 3 Sennheiser Condenser Microphones, 4 Midi Keyboards, one ROLI Seaboard, Apogee Duet Audio interfaces and Ableton Push MIDI controllers are provided in the studios.
+Other features include a Wacom Cintiq 27HD Pen Display, 3 pairs of Yamaha HS7 and 2 pairs of M-Audio BX6 Studio Monitor Speakers.
+Software includes latest versions of Adobe CC 2024, Apple

+App Bundle, Ableton Live 12 Suite, DaVinci Resolve 19 Studio and Cinema 4D.
 Eizo 27inch True Color Monitor and DaVinci Resolve Mini Panel for Color Grading.

-The department has a Multi-Purpose Studio Space for photography and videography equipped with remote backdrop, a Jib and 3 strobe lights.
-The Film Photography Lab has enlargers, sinks, booths and dryer racks for developing and printing traditional and alternative process chemical B&W photography.
+The department has a Multi-Purpose Studio Space for photography and videography equipped with changeable backdrop, a Jib and 3 strobe lights.
+The Dark Room has enlargers, sinks, booths and dryer racks for developing and printing traditional and alternative process chemical B&W photography.

 The Printmaking Lab has a printing press for etching, mono printing, linocuts, etc. It also has printing tables, drying racks, an industrial paper shearer, and washers for screen printing.
-A 3D Art Studio equipped for Ceramics and Studio Art classes.
+The 3D Art Studio is well-equipped for Ceramics and Studio Art classes.
+Another studio is set up for drawing and painting.

-The Visual Communication Resource Center has various 4K cameras (Blackmagic Design and Canon) and accessories including MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits, and On-Location Sound Recording equipment.
+The Visual Communication Resource Centre has various 4K cameras (Blackmagic Design and Canon) and accessories including Amaran Video Lights, MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits, Manfrotto tripods and On-Location Sound Recording equipment.
 An Online Reservation System is used for managing the Editing Suites and Equipment.
-The Visual Communication Resource Center has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio, and Photography equipment.
+The Visual Communication Resource Centre has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio, and Photography equipment.

-The A-Glass House includes workspaces used by the architecture department as well as a large open space that is used by all departments for critiques, exhibitions, workshops and guest lectures.
+The A-Glass House includes workspaces designated for senior students of the architecture department and for critiques, exhibitions, workshops and guest lectures.

 The A-Annex Building hosts courses from all three departments.
-There is a typical studio space with large tables, projectors and pin-up space.
-There are three port-a-cabins that function as workshop spaces for all three departments.
-The model-making workshop has large tables for studio courses as well as a properly vented spray booth.
-The lighting/furniture lab is a classroom space with additional materials to support courses in lighting and furniture.
-The third workshop is staffed by a lab technician.
-This space houses a Universal Laser Cutter Machine ILS.
+There is a typical studio space with large tables, projectors, and pin-up space.
+There are two portable cabins that function as workshop spaces for all three departments.
+The Lighting & Furniture Lab is a classroom space with additional materials to support courses in lighting and furniture.
+The Digital Fabrication Workshop and Wood Workshop is staffed by a lab technician.
+This space houses Laser Cutter Machines and 3D Printers.
+The Model-Making Workshop is located in room A108 and equipped with large tables as well as a sink and a properly vented spray booth with extraction system.

-The School of Arts and Sciences (SoAS) classes are held in thirty-six different classrooms throughout the campus.
-All of the classrooms in which Arts and Sciences classes are taught are equipped with a white board, a front desk and chair, a desktop computer and monitor and a projector.
+School of Arts and Sciences (SoAS) classes are held in thirty-six different classrooms throughout the campus.
+All of the classrooms in which Arts and Sciences classes are taught are equipped with a whiteboard, a front desk and chair, a desktop computer and monitor and a projector.
 In order to facilitate use of the projector during class, all faculty have access to clickers.
-In many of the classrooms, the desks are "moveable" to facilitate group work among the students. a Students have access to three "specialty" classrooms: a biology laboratory, chemistry laboratory, and a physics laboratory.
+In many of the classrooms, the desks are "moveable" to facilitate group work among the students.
+Students have access to three "specialty" classrooms: a biology laboratory, chemistry laboratory, and a physics laboratory.
 These labs include dozens of workstations and are outfitted with state-of-the-art equipment to assist students with their scientific experiments and research.
 Arts and Sciences students also have access to four computer labs, as well as access to all general use computer labs throughout the campus.
-All computers in all computer labs are equipped with Microsoft Windows and are linked to the AUD network.
+All computers in the computer labs are equipped with Microsoft Windows and are linked to the AUD network.